-- 1. Click Administration, RMON.

-- 2. Select Configure Global from the Step list.

-- 3. Select Show from the Action list.

-- 4. Click Alarm.
+- 1. Click Administration, RMON. - 2.
+Select Configure Global from the Step list. - 3.
+Select Show from the Action list. - 4.
+Click Alarm. - Note: The RMON show page includes the Status parameter indicating the condition of the configured alarm. - Note: The RMON show page includes the following parameters: - ◆ Type this is the Sample Type set on the configuration page. - ◆ Last Value This is the last measured value of the variable being measured.

-Figure 250: Showing Configured RMON Alarms
+Figure 243: Showing Configured RMON Alarms